List of Top Monthly Income Mutual Funds – Meaning, Benefits & Risks

 Mutual funds can provide monthly income.
 Opt for a Systematic Withdrawal Plan (SWP) within a mutual fund scheme for a consistent and scheduled payout.

-Here is a list of the best mutual funds for monthly income based on the highest AUM:
+Here is a list of the top monthly income funds, sorted according to their AUM: